Samuel Hall (printer): Career

-In 1767 Hall was persuaded by Captain Richard Derby to come to Salem, Massachusetts and establish a printing press.Robbiti, 1948, p.
-36 Receiving financial assistance from Derby, Hall established the first printing house in Salem in 1768,Robotti, 1948, p.
-36 and in the same year established its first newspaper, The Essex Gazette, where he announced the purpose of his newspaper, to promote "a due sense of the Rights and Liberties of our Country."
+In 1767 Hall was persuaded by Captain Richard Derby to come to Salem, Massachusetts and establish a printing press.
+Receiving financial assistance from Derby, Hall established the first printing house in Salem in 1768, and in the same year established its first newspaper, The Essex Gazette, where he announced the purpose of his newspaper, to promote "a due sense of the Rights and Liberties of our Country."
 Before Hall's printing press arrived in Salem there were only two other printing presses in Massachusetts; One which arrived at Cambridge in 1639, and one at Boston in 1674.
 Ninety-four years would pass before Hall's printing press would arrive at Salem, making it one of only three printing presses in all of Massachusetts.